Italy migrant shooting spree 'triggered by woman's murder'

 A Nigerian man who was shot in the thigh while buying cigarettes on the street, telling a television channel from his hospital bed that he was in great pain, adding: "It's very serious."

-Traini is a member of the far-right anti-immigration Northern League party and had run in local elections last year.
+Traini is a member of the Northern League and ran in local elections last year.

-Media reports said police found a gun in the man's vehicle, a black Alfa Romeo.
+Media reports said police found a gun in his car, a black Alfa Romeo.

-"Someone who shoots is a delinquent, irrespective of the colour of his skin," said Northern league chief Matteo Salvini, ahead of legislative elections on March 4.

-"I'm in a hurry to be in government to bring back security, social justice and serenity to Italy," he said.

 Italian Prime Minister Paolo Gentiloni meanwhile made a pitch for unity after Saturday's incident, saying: "Hate and violence will not divide us."